 It will cost you $10 per vehicle to get in, unless you have the California State Parks Pass (the America the Beautiful National Parks Pass won’t get you into state parks).

 There is a nice viewing platform at the base of the 129-foot waterfall that is great for taking photos.
-All of the water flowing down is groundwater, making these falls more unique than your traditional waterfall!
+All of the water flowing down is groundwater, which makes these falls really unique!

 Grab lunch in the small town of Burney after visiting the falls.

-The drive back to Lassen from Burney Falls conveniently passes by the Butte Lake area of the park in the northeast corner.
-This area is more remote and requires a 6-mile drive down a dirt road.
-You’ll be fine in any passenger car so don’t worry!
+The drive back to Chester from Burney Falls conveniently passes by the Butte Lake area of the park where the Cinder Cone Trailhead is located, which is located in the northeast corner.

 The Painted Dunes, Fantastic Lava Beds, Lassen Peak, Snag Lake, and Prospect Peak are all visible from the top.
-The Painted Dunes might have been the weirdest landscape I’ve ever seen.
+This incredible scenery absolutely blew my mind!

 Head back to Chester and grab dinner and a drink, you earned it after that hike!